mlpack/blog/content/blog/YannisWeekTen.md

 Here, we undersample the dataset and produce useful metrics based on the sample.
 The most important metrics here are the pairwise distances and the distances from points to their k-nearest neighbor, for k in [1, K], K specified by the user.

-It is important to undersample here - otherwise we are running an all-vs-all distance calculation that the user wanted to avoid and might not even be practical.
+It is important to undersample here - otherwise we are running an all-vs-all distance calculation that the user wanted to avoid and might not even be feasible if the set is too big.

 To compute the distances from points to their k-nearest neighbor, we use the first few points of the sample as query points and the rest of the sample as a reference set.